The Ultimate M7 MBA Essay Guide

 3. Don’t Just Answer “Why HBS?”

-Unlike most of the other top business schools, HBS does not explicitly ask you to respond to the question, “Why HBS?”
-With that being said, many applicants feel like they need to use the only essay to answer this question.
+Unlike most of the other top business schools, HBS does not explicitly ask you to respond to the “Why HBS?” question.
+With that being said, many applicants feel like they need to use their essay to only answer this question, even though the university doesn’t make any mention of it.
 Most of the time, this is not the right approach.
 Your essay, at the end of the day, should be about you.
 The exception is if your reason for wanting to attend HBS makes your overall essay stronger.
 If that’s the case, then include it.
 However, the same adage from earlier applies: If your “Why HBS?” story could also apply to another applicant, don’t include it.

 4. Build, Build, Build.